pJotoro/rvcc-csit200-breakout-game-2024/README.md

 What we will take from GitHub: https://github.com/electronstudio/raylib-python-cffi Which is actually bindings for this library: https://www.raylib.com/ Also we are unlikely to use starting code, except for Raylib itself.
 Of course, if we do end up using starting code, we will cite it.

+# Installation

+Documentation + installation guide for using Raylib with Python: https://electronstudio.github.io/raylib-python-cffi/